I’ve been working on cars since I was a kid; back then, we’d time the changeover just for fun. But cars were a ton easier to work on twenty years ago.

 Power each electric window fully down and hold the button down for two seconds, then power the window to the up position and hold the button up for two seconds.
 Repeat for all windows and sunroof if fitted.

-The controller must re-learn the position of all the doors, cycling through all the different air direction positions and holding there for a couple of seconds will help the controller find their counts.
+The controller must re-learn the position of all the doors; cycling through all the different air direction positions and holding them there for a couple of seconds will help the controller find their counts.

-Just like the electric window re-learn all seat motors must be cycled to their end positions and button held for two seconds.
+Just like the electric window re-learn, all seat motors must be cycled to their end positions, and the button must be held for two seconds.
 The seat memory positions will likely need to be reset too.